 Pour Over Coffee

 I bought this one on Amazon for only $30.00 for my husband’s birthday.
 I personally don’t drink coffee (too much caffeine for me), but I primarily bought this so my husband didn’t have to keep buying filters and throwing them away.
-He tried the reuseable coffee filter on our standard machine but it just didn’t work as well as the pour over.
-There is a stainless steel filter that is easily washed for contiuous use.
-It’s so simple and easy to use and makes quick coffee without having to waste water and time for drip coffee.
+He tried the reuseable coffee filter on our standard machine but it just didn’t work as well as the pour-over.
+There is a stainless steel filter that is easily washed for continuous use.
+It’s so simple and easy to use and makes quick coffee without having to wastewater and time for drip coffee.

 Bonus Tip: I use all the spent coffee grounds for compost.